kauefraga/ariprog/README.md

 - [x] Interpolate/insert arithmetic means
 - [x] Get common difference and first term (d, a)

+In the [API](#api) section, you'll see the corresponding functions and how to use them.

 ## 🛠 Usage

 ### Installation